How to Season Chicken Perfectly: Quick Start Guide

 Tip #3: Precision Marination Timing by Cut

 Over-marinating ruins texture.
-Use these foolproof timings:
+Use these evidence-based timings validated by food science research:

 - Breasts: 30-90 minutes (acidic marinades like lemon or vinegar)